phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 325333
+#Total Number of Tweets: 576221
-#Number of Clinton Tweets: 283282
+#Number of Trump Tweets: 325908
-#Number of Rubio Tweets: 98833
+#Number of Clinton Tweets: 283604
-#Number of Sanders Tweets: 78618
+#Number of Rubio Tweets: 99013
-#Number of Carson Tweets: 46822
+#Number of Sanders Tweets: 78804
-#Number of Bush Tweets: 33185
+#Number of Carson Tweets: 46932
-#Total Number of Tweets:
+#Number of Bush Tweets: 33248
 ---